Gunilda: Final voyage

 In 1911, William L. Harkness, his family and his friends were on an extended tour of the north shore of Lake Superior.
 In August 1911, the people on board had made plans to head into Lake Nipigon to fish for speckled trout.
 To sail into Lake Nipigon, Gunilda (manned by a crew of 20) needed to travel to Rossport, Ontario, then into Nipigon Bay, and finally through the Schreiber Channel.
 When Gunilda docked in Coldwell Harbor, Ontario, Harkness sought a pilot to guide them to Rossport and then into Nipigon Bay.
 Donald Murray, an experienced local man, offered his services for $15, but Harkness declined, claiming it was too much.
 The following day, Gunilda stopped in Jackfish Bay, Ontario to load coal.
 Harkness once again inquired about a pilot.
 Harry Legault offered to pilot Gunilda to Rossport for $25 plus a train fare back to Jackfish Bay.
-Gunilda's captain, Alexander Corckum, and his crew thought the offer was reasonable, but Harkness once again declined.
+Gunilda's captain, Alexander Corkum, and his crew thought the offer was reasonable, but Harkness once again declined.
 As the US charts did not indicate that there were any shoals on their intended course, Harkness decided to proceed without a pilot with accurate knowledge of the region.
 As she was about 5 mi off Rossport, Gunilda, travelling at full speed, ran hard aground on McGarvey Shoal (known locally as Old Man's Hump).
 Gunilda ran 85 ft onto the shoal, raising her bow high out of the water.

 After the grounding, Harkness and some his family and friends boarded one of Gunilda's motor launches and travelled to Rossport, catching a Canadian Pacific Railway train to Port Arthur, Ontario, where Harkness made arrangements for the Canadian Towing & Wrecking Company's tug James Whalen to be dispatched to free Gunilda.
 The next day, on August 11 (some sources state August 29, one source states August 31), James Whalen arrived with a barge in tow.
 The captain of James Whalen advised Harkness to hire a second tug and barge to properly stabilize Gunilda.
 Harkness once again refused.
 As Gunilda didn't have any towing bitts, a sling was slung around her and attached to James Whalen, and she pulled Gunilda directly astern.
 Gunilda's engines were reversed, but she remained on the shoal.
 They then tried to swing the stern back and forth, but this also failed.
 Wrecking master J. Wolvin of James Whalen decided to pull solely to starboard, as it was impossible to maneuver her stern to the port.
 Gunilda slid off the shoal, but as she slid into the water, she suddenly keeled over, and her masts hit the water.
 Water poured in through the portholes, doors, companionways, hatches, and skylights.
 Gunilda sank in a couple of minutes.
 As she sank, the crew of James Whalen cut the towline, fearing that Gunilda would pull her down as well.
 After Gunilda sank, the people who remained on her were picked up by James Whalen.

 Lloyd's of London paid out a $100,000 insurance policy.